IRSS-UBC/3pg/README.md

 ### testing
  - Unit testing: there are unit tests which test the correctness of the DataInput, and DataOuptut classes essential to this version of 3PG's usage.
 GoogleTest is used as a testing framework.
 The unit tests can be ran using the run_tests.bat batch file.
  - Model testing: There are python tests which test the correctness of the model, using previously verified outputs.
-The python tests, since they rely on relatively large images to run, are not included in the repository.
+The python tests, since they rely on relatively large images to run, are not included in this repository.